i-maina/im254/README.md

 A Full-stack software developer with years of experience crafting creative solutions to a variety of problems.<br>
 I leverage my expertise in problem-solving skills and technologies,to bring solutions to your needs.

-- 🔭 I’m currently working with Python, Django, JavaScript, React, ...
+- 🔭 I’m currently working with Python, Django, JavaScript, React, AI ...
-- 🌱 I’m currently Interested in Web, AI and Cloud Computing
+- 🌱 I’m currently Interested in AI
 - 🌱 I have preciously worked with PHP, Laravel, WordPress, Vue, ....
-- 📝 I regularly write articles on [https://imaina.com/](https://imaina.com/)
+- 📝 I regularly write articles on [https://imaina.com/](https://im254.com/)

-- 📄 Know about my experiences [https://imaina.com/](https://imaina.com/)
+- 📄 Know about my experiences [https://im254.com/](https://im254.com/)